WLAN-Pi/wlanpi-profiler/README.md

 1. advertises a "fake" Access Point
 2. "profiles" any attempted client association requests (which contain the client's claimed capabilities)

-## why?
+## Why?

-Understanding the various client capabilities found in a particular environment is helps the Wireless LAN design and troubleshooting process.
+Understanding the various client capabilities found in a particular environment helps in the Wireless LAN definition, design, and troubleshooting/validation process.

-The WLAN designer may desire to factor the capabilities of expected clients in their design output.
+The WLAN designer may desire to factor in the capabilities of expected clients in their design output.
+How many spatial streams?
+What is the client Tx power?
+What frequency bands does it support?

-The WLAN troubleshooter may understand better issues they are uncovering when knowing the capabilities of the client.
+The WLAN troubleshooter may understand better the issues they are uncovering when knowing the capabilities of the client.
+Does the client support .11k/r/v?
+Which PHYs does the client support?
+What channels does the client support?

+The profiler helps to more quickly answer these questions for you.

-## this matters because capabilities vary
+## Client capabilities will vary

-Capabilities across each client type may vary; depending on factors like client chipset, the number of antennas, power mode (e.g. iOS Low Power Mode), age of the client, driver, supplicant, etc.
+Capabilities across each client type will vary; depending on factors like client chipset, the number of antennas, power mode (e.g. iOS Low Power Mode), age of the client, driver, supplicant, etc.

 Each client includes its capability details in the 802.11 association frame sent from the client to an access point.
 By capturing this frame, it is possible to decode and report on the client's claimed capabilities.